Average American Debt – Ramsey

 How Many Americans Are in Debt?

-Even though household net worth is on the rise in America (at $141 trillion in the summer of 2021)—so is debt.1 The total personal debt in the U.S. is at an all-time high of $14.96 trillion.2 The average American debt (per U.S. adult) is $58,604 and 77% of American households have at least some type of debt.3,4,5
+Even though household net worth is on the rise in America (at $156 trillion at the end of 2023)—so is debt.1 The total personal debt in the U.S. is at an all-time high of $17.5 trillion.2 The average American debt (per U.S. adult) is $66,772, and 77% of American households have at least some type of debt.3,4,5

-Let’s pause a second to define debt.
-Plain and simple, debt is owing any money to anybody for any reason.
+As a reminder, debt is owing any money to anybody for any reason.
 If you have debt, you’ve most likely agreed on terms of repayment, and those terms mean specific payments at specific time periods until the debt is paid off—typically with interest (the extra cost the lender charges you for borrowing their money).

 Some of the most common types of debt in America include credit cards, student loans, auto loans, home equity lines of credit (HELOCs), and mortgages.
-Though each impacts Americans of all ages, some age groups are more impacted than others—so we’ll look at not only American totals and averages, but also at debt across various age groups.
+Though Americans of all ages use these debt products, some age groups are more in debt than others—so we’ll look at not only American totals and averages, but also at debt across various age groups.

 Average American Debt at a Glance